Associate Professor Michael Gardner (Lab leader)

 I did my Honours and PhD at Monash University and then moved to La Trobe University for a series of postdocs.
 I moved to Flinders University in 1993 and established a research team that focused on social evolution in insects.
 My research interested gradually expanded into the use of molecular tools to investigate social evolution, trait evolution, historical biogeography, historical demography as a function of climate, conservation, effects of exotic bee species in island ecosystems, and island biogeography.
 Some of our most recent foci involve transcriptomics of insect sociality, mitogenomics of bees, the dispersal of bees throughout the South West Pacific and the role of Quaternary climate cycles as drivers of speciation on tropical archipelagos.
 For more information please visit my Flinders University, Google Scholar or ResearchGate profile, or to contact, click here.

-Jess completed a Bachelor of Science (Ecology and Biodiversity) at Queensland University of Technology in 2009, and continued on here to complete her Honours (2010).
+Jess completed a Bachelor of Science (Ecology and Biodiversity) at Queensland University of Technology in 2009, and continued there to complete her Honours (2010).
 She studied habitat use in an intertidal and sub tidal zone by a fish assemblage in SE Queensland, testing the effectiveness of BRUV (baited remote underwater video) as a sampling method.
-She is now in the final stages of completing her PhD, supervised by A/Prof Mike Gardner and Prof. Mark Hutchinson (previously supervised by the late Prof. Mike Bull) .
-Her project specifically focuses on burrow use by pygmy bluetongue lizards and associated burrow constructing wolf and trapdoor spiders.
-Her aims are to identify factors that influence burrow selection by lizards, and to investigate how disturbance (sheep grazing) influences burrow dynamics.
-For more on Jess’s publications please visit her ResearchGate profile.
+She recently completed her PhD, supervised by A/Prof Mike Gardner and Prof. Mark Hutchinson (previously supervised by the late Prof. Mike Bull) .
+She investigated how pygmy bluetongue lizards and burrowing spiders co-exist in native grasslands, utilising the same resources as refuges and identified niche partitioning as a mechanism.
+Her project also identified the impact of sheep grazing on spider and lizard burrow use, burrow construction and burrow persistence.
+To see Jess’s publications please visit her ResearchGate profile.

 René Campbell (October 2016- )